History of the Middle East: Syrian civil war and the Islamic State (2011–present)

 2012 was successful for Syrian rebel groups opposing al-Assad, establishing a foothold in Aleppo.
 The Battle of Aleppo became a stalemate in 2013.
-The civil war soon became a proxy war, as al-Assad received support from Hezbollah, Iran, and Russia, while rebel groups—starting to have their own infighting—received support from Qatar, Saudi Arabia, Turkey, and the U.S. In 2013, hundreds of civilians in Damascus were killed in a chemical attack by the al-Assad regime.
+The civil war soon became a proxy war, as al-Assad received support from Hezbollah, Iran, and Russia, while rebel groups—starting to have their own infighting—received support from Qatar, Saudi Arabia, Turkey, and the U.S. In 2013, hundreds of civilians in Damascus were killed in a chemical attack by the Syrian government.
 This caused debate in the U.S., U.K., and France over whether they should militarily intervene in Syria; this was opposed by China, Iran, and Russia.
 In September, Syria, the U.S., and Russia made an agreement that al-Assad would rid Syria of chemical weapons, which was successfully carried out.
 Meanwhile, the Al-Nusra Front, an Islamist al-Qaeda affiliate, had military success in Syria.

-In 2013, a Sunni insurgent terrorist group, the Islamic State (IS), started an offensive that took large amounts of territory in Iraq and Syria, fighting both the Iraqi government and, in Syria, al-Assad and his opposing rebels.
-In 2014, IS proclaimed themselves a caliphate led by Abu Bakr al-Baghdadi.
+In 2013, the Islamic State (IS) militant organization began an offensive that captured large swaths of Iraqi and Syrian territory.
+IS fought those two governments, as well as various anti-Assad rebel groups.
+In 2014, IS proclaimed themselves a caliphate led by Abu Bakr al-Baghdadi as caliph.
 They launched many terrorist attacks worldwide.
 IS' growth overshadowed the successes of the Al-Nusra Front.
-In 2016, the Al-Nusra Front cut ties with al-Qaeda and soon dissolved, succeeded by the group Tahrir al-Sham in 2017.
+In 2016, the Al-Nusra Front cut ties with al-Qaeda and soon dissolved, then was succeeded by Tahrir al-Sham in 2017.